The-Obstacle-Is-The-Way/CRAVE-HF-WAVE-BACKEND/README.md

 ---

+⚠️ Disclaimer: CRAVE intends to provide analytical insights based on user-logged cravings data.

+It will not offer medical predictions, diagnoses, or treatment prior to FDA SaMD approval.
+Any behavioral insights should be viewed as informational only, and users should consult a healthcare professional for medical or therapeutic guidance.

+---

 ## 🌊 Vision
 CRAVE-WAVE strives to be the world’s first self-optimizing craving intelligence system—a backend powered by Vertical AI, ensuring that craving personas, retrieval strategies, and inference evolve dynamically as moat and user behavior shift.